ToTenMilan/spotysb/README.md

 ### I2

 * Comments are now deleting automatically every day at midnight with rake task run in background on [heroku scheduler](https://devcenter.heroku.com/articles/scheduler) addon

+### I3

+* Styling and responsiveness with bootstrap has been added, unnessesary links removed, but create/edit routes are still available to everyone.